Nonlinear Assimilation via Score-based Sequential Langevin Sampling: Non-asymptotic Convergence Guarantees

 \subsection{Discussions on annealing}

 In this subsection, we demonstrate theoretical advantages of annealing strategy introduced in Section~\ref{section:method:update}.

-Theorem~\ref{theorem:section:convergence} and Corollary~\ref{corollary:section:convergence} reveal two critical factors affecting the posterior sampling error: the condition number and the warm-start condition.
-Specifically, the score matching tolerance $\Delta$ decreases polynomially with both the condition number and the initial $\chi^{2}$-divergence.
-Consequently, addressing the challenge posed by large condition numbers and substantial initial $\chi^{2}$-divergence necessitates the use of larger deep neural networks and increased ensemble size, substantially raising computational costs.
+Theorem~\ref{theorem:section:convergence} and Corollary~\ref{corollary:section:convergence} reveal two critical factors affecting the posterior sampling error: the condition number $\kappa$ in~\eqref{eq:condition:number}, and the initial discrepancy $\eta_{\chi}^{2}$ in~\eqref{eq:warm:start}.
+Specifically, the score matching tolerance $\Delta$ decreases polynomially with both the condition number and the initial discrepancy.
+Consequently, addressing the challenge posed by large condition numbers and substantial initial discrepancy necessitates the use of larger deep neural networks and increased ensemble size, substantially raising computational costs.

-We next demonstrate how the annealing strategy introduced in Section~\ref{section:method:update} effectively reduces the condition number and ensures the warm-start condition is satisfied.
+We next demonstrate how the annealing strategy introduced in Section~\ref{section:method:update} effectively mitigates the fundamental theoretical bottlenecks of score-based sampling by reducing both the effective condition number and the initial discrepancy.